 - People with underlying heart conditions

-- People with chronic lung disease such as Asthma, Chronic Obstructive Lung Disease, Cystic fibrosis
+- People with chronic lung disease such as asthma, chronic obstructive lung disease or cystic fibrosis

-- People who have Cancer or have survived cancer (also refer the Discovery Oncology Hub and Understanding Cancer podcast series for general information on cancer)
+- People who have cancer or have survived cancer (also refer to the Discovery Oncology Hub and Understanding Cancer podcast series for general information on cancer)

 Other conditions that may increase the risk for severe COVID-19 disease include: